EUR/USD Price Analysis: Rising bets for a move to 1.1700

-EUR/USD extends the correction lower to the 1.1790 region in the second half of the week, all following the rejection from 2020 tops just above 1.20 the figure recorded on September 1.
+EUR/USD remains well on the defensive for yet another session and extends the leg lower to the area below 1.1800 the figure, challenging at the same time multi-week lows.

-That said, while the ongoing leg lower should be regarded as temporary, it could extend further south and test the key contention zone in the 1.1700/1.1690 band (mid-August lows and a Fibo level).
+That said, further retracement looks likely, initially to the key contention zone in the 1.1700/1.1690 band (mid-August lows and a Fibo level).
+Supporting this view, the bearish divergence in the daily RSI seems to still be in play.

-The bullish view on EUR/USD, in the meantime, is expected to remain unchanged as long as the pair trades above the critical 200-day SMA, today at 1.1178.
+Looking at the broader scenario, the bullish view on EUR/USD, in the meantime, is expected to remain unchanged as long as the pair trades above the critical 200-day SMA, today at 1.1193.

 EUR/USD daily chart